New Shows AnnouncedNew Shows AnnouncedNew Shows AnnouncedNew Shows AnnouncedNew Shows AnnouncedNew Shows Announced

 The AIDS Plays Project is reviving and republishing the theatrical works of writers whose lives were cut short by HIV/AIDS-related illnesses.

-For one night only, Jim Jewell’s monologue Milo Lookingale will be read by theatre artist Dickie Beau in an unrehearsed public workshop.
+For one night only, Jean-Luc Lagarce’s poetic family drama Only The End of the World will be directed by Júlia Levai in an unrehearsed public workshop.

 Book Now

-Since establishing our project in 2023, we have staged plays by trailblazing writers including Charles Ludlam, Harry Kondoleon, Robert Chesley, James Kirkwood and Colm Ó Clúbhán.
-From a drag-heavy riff on La Traviata to a tender tragedy about phone sex, a bisexual comedy once booed off Broadway to a searing exploration of queer life in 80s Ireland, we unearth hidden gems from history and return them to our queer community.
+Since establishing our project in 2023, we have staged plays by trailblazing writers including Charles Ludlam, Harry Kondoleon, Robert Chesley, James Kirkwood, Colm Ó Clúbhán and Alan Bowne.
+From a drag-heavy riff on La Traviata to a tender tragedy about phone sex, a bisexual comedy once booed off Broadway to a searing exploration of queer life in 80s Ireland, we unearth hidden gems from history and return them to our community.

 Each production is accompanied by memories, tributes, and interviews with the writer’s surviving friends, family, and loved ones.
 Together, we’re building an online archive to carry the legacies of these writers forward.